City, University of London: Student Protection Plan 2021/22

-4.5 In the event of City’s Tier 4 licence being suspended, we would use reasonable endeavours to work with the UK Home Office to enable us to ‘teach out’ programmes for students and offerholders studying with us on a Tier 4 visa.
+4.6 In the event of City’s Student Visa licence being suspended, we would use reasonable endeavours to work with the UK Home Office to enable us to ‘teach out’ programmes for students and offer holders studying with us on a Student Visa.
 Should ‘teach out’ not be possible, we would use reasonable endeavours to support students to transfer to an alternative comparable programme with another Higher Education provider in the UK.

 5. Our approach to financial matters